Happy-Ferret/ember/README.md

 ## Installation

 Note, this game requires an original copy of `diabdat.mpq`.
+None of the Diablo 1 game assets are provided by this project.

 ### Install FLARE engine